Withholding Taxes: North Carolina

 - The method of withholding on supplemental wages differs depending on whether the supplemental wage payment is paid at the same time as regular wages in a single payment with the amount of each payment specified, or paid separately from regular wages.
 See Supplemental Wages.

-- In North Carolina, a certain amount of severance pay is exempt from income tax withholding.
+- In North Carolina, all severance pay is now subject to income tax withholding.
 See Severance Pay.

 - North Carolina employers must keep certain withholding tax records for at least three years.
 See Recordkeeping Requirements.